PacificOceanSailor/SafeTransactionBuilder/README.md

 # SafeTransactionBuilder
 A user-friendly interface for creating bashes on Safe Wallet and signing them.
-It makes creating multiple transaction on multiple chains easy.
+It makes creating multiple transactions on multiple chains easy.
 ## Installaion
 Running this command the requirements of the project would be installed on you machine.
 * ⚠️ caution: Do not install other version of the required packages.
 The project might not work due to incompatibility of some of the important packages *